 How Much do Dental Implants Cost?

-It really depends on a number of factors like the material used, size of the implant, style of implant, technology used to place the implant post, and even your geographic location.
-However, on average a single tooth dental implants run about $2000 in our area.
-Low end implants can be as cheap as $500, but they have a much higher risk for failure.
-Extremely complex or innovative dental implant posts may run as much as $5000 a piece.
+It really depends on a number of factors, such as the material used, size of the implant, style of implant, the technology used to place the post, and even your geographic location.
+However, on average, a single tooth dental implant runs about $2000 in our area.
+Low end implants can be as cheap as $500, but they have a much higher risk of failure.
+Extremely complex or innovative dental implant posts can run as much as $5000 apiece.
 Whatever rate you pay for your first implant post, you’ll usually see a decrease in the cost for each additional implant post.
 We will also work with your insurance provider to maximize coverage for these procedures.

 Should I Choose Dental Implants or Removable Dentures?

 No dental treatment is right for every patient.
 However, dental implant supported dentures do offer a few benefits compared with removable prosthetics.
 Most importantly, dental implant retained dentures dramatically improve chewing ability.
 The best made dentures only restore about 20% of chewing function.
 Implant supported prosthetics can restore 70% or more of your natural chewing ability.

 I Need a Dental Checkup & Cleaning I am Missing One or More Teeth I Have a Cavity or Broken Tooth I Want a Straighter Smile I am Unhappy with My Smile I am Worried About Bleeding Gums I am Afraid of the Dentist I am Experiencing Pain I need Dentures or Partial Dentures View Our Services